How to Create Sales, Onboarding, and Service Processes that will Wow Clients

 5. The business owner quickly followed up after our video call.

 After our video call, the owner emailed me her packages.
 But the packages came with a time limit on how long the package pricing would be valid.
 The longer I waited, the more expensive her packages and fees would become.
-This motivated me to buy a package sooner than later.
+This motivated me to buy a package sooner rather than later.

 Creating an Amazing Client Onboarding Process

 The client onboarding process is the process of welcoming a new client to your business.
 Closing a client is not the finish line.
 During this process, you address your new client’s questions and concerns and set expectations for what is in store for them.
-Here is how this event planner shined during her onboarding process:
+Here is how this event planner shined bright during her onboarding process:

 1. She set expectations immediately.